 If your child has received an allogeneic transplant, then he/she could develop graft-versus-host disease (GVHD).
 This side effect occurs in about 50% of the patients.
 The appearance of GVHD may coincide with the new stem cells engrafting and start to produce new white blood cells.
 GVHD is not caused by the stem cells, but by “passenger” lymphocytes that are infused with the stem cells.
 The lymphocytes may react to the tissues of their new host because the host tissues are seen as “foreign” so the donor lymphocytes “attack” the host in response.
 Patient organs that experience this initial attack, or GVHD, are usually on large surface organs of the patient such as the skin, liver and gut.
 One or all of these organs may be involved.
 Common signs of GVHD include skin rash, often starting on the palms of the hands or soles of the feet, diarrhea, jaundice (a yellow skin color) and abnormal liver function tests.
 Members of the SCT team are constantly watching your child for any of these signs.
 Medicines are given to prevent GVHD and other medicines may be added to control these symptoms if they occur.

 Usually GVHD is mild but it can be severe.
 Severe GVHD requires aggressive treatment.
 If uncontrolled, GVHD can be fatal.
 We will treat your child with different medicines that will reduce the GVHD risk until new stem cells grow normally in your child.
 Learn more about Graft Verses Host Disease

-If your child has received an allogeneic transplant, he/she will continue to follow a SCT diet as previously explained in the ‘Diet’ section of this handbook until engraftment.
+If your child has received an allogeneic transplant, he/she will continue to follow a SCT diet until engraftment.
 Your doctor, nurse practitioner, or dietitian will inform you when it is safe to introduce fresh foods and restaurant food back into your child’s diet.
 The dietitian will be available to answer your questions regarding your child's diet.
 Due to nausea, vomiting or mouth sores during the transplant, many children are unable eat and drink enough for adequate nutrition.
 Your child’s oral intake will be closely monitored.
 If your child is no longer able to eat and drink enough, total parental nutrition (TPN) will be given to your child through his/her central line.
 TPN will provide your child with calories, vitamins, protein and essential minerals usually obtained through food.
 When your child begins to show interest in foods again, the TPN will begin to be tapered off.
 When your child is eating and drinking enough for good nutrition, the TPN will be stopped.
 Good nutrition is defined through calorie counts obtained from a daily food intake diary.
 Some patients may be discharged from the hospital while still receiving TPN.
 Parents will be taught how to give the TPN at home.
 What is the Stem Cell Transplant Diet?

 It is important for your child to continue to do some form of exercise every day.
 Even sitting up in the chair or taking a short walk in the hall will prevent your child from developing other complications.
 A physical therapist will evaluate your child upon admission to the transplant unit and will assist in developing an exercise plan for your child.